GlobalArchiveManual/GlobalArchiveManual.github.io/15-habitat.md

 <br>

 ##### <a name="Habitat-classes-from-historical-datasets"></a>Habitat classes from historical datasets
 We strongly encourage a standardised import of associated habitat information as point scores.
 However, for historical data sets you may also import habitat data as percent cover and or abiotic and biotic classes.
-We have not suggested any standards for these classes but examples are included here for [$Habitat.percent.cover.txt](https://drive.google.com/open?id=1JuPXGbkIVeaZqxxh_yAGHVdpicujFAcx8aYwWFP02xw) (Table 11 and 12) and  [$Habitat.classes.txt](https://drive.google.com/open?id=1Y9Ut5UOwHB5gvua8xWXNTlNERgAi26aypDkrAISXIHY) (see Table 13 and 14).
+We have not suggested any standards for these classes but examples are included here for <a href="https://drive.google.com/open?id=1JuPXGbkIVeaZqxxh_yAGHVdpicujFAcx8aYwWFP02xw" target= "_blank">$Habitat.percent.cover.txt</a> (Table 11 and 12) and <a href="https://drive.google.com/open?id=1Y9Ut5UOwHB5gvua8xWXNTlNERgAi26aypDkrAISXIHY" target= "_blank">$Habitat.classes.txt</a> (see Table 13 and 14).
 For data synthesis, standardisation between habitat classes used will have to be made using a custom translation table that can be generated on a case-by-case basis.

-**Table 11.** <i>Format of the [$Habitat.percent.cover.txt](https://drive.google.com/open?id=1JuPXGbkIVeaZqxxh_yAGHVdpicujFAcx8aYwWFP02xw) file</i>
+**Table 11.** <i>Format of the <a href="https://drive.google.com/open?id=1JuPXGbkIVeaZqxxh_yAGHVdpicujFAcx8aYwWFP02xw" target= "_blank">$Habitat.percent.cover.txt</a> file</i>
 <table class="simpleTable">
   <tr>
     <th>Name</th>